 Point Roberts is on the tip of the Tsawassen Peninsula and is one place in Washington that can only be accessed by crossing the Canadian Border and briefly setting foot in British Columbia.

 Point Roberts is a sleepy place perfect for a retreat away from everyday life.
 Sit on the beach, whale-watch, or take a bike ride while here.
-Visitors should also check out Auntie Pam’s Country Store and wander along Lily Point Marine Reserve.
+Visitors should also wander along Lily Point Marine Reserve.

 👉 Pro Tip: Remember to pack your passport and make sure you’re eligible to cross both borders when going here – you’ll have to cross the border to Canada four times to go there and back!

 Don’t confuse it with Vancouver, BC 300 miles to the north!
 Vancouver, Washington is on the Columbia River across from Portland, Oregon.
 But Vancouver, Washington is definitely a city you shouldn’t overlook.
 Its location places it near many scenic outdoor activities.